billisandr/tide_reader_pattern_aware/README.md

 When troubleshooting detection issues, use visual debugging to verify scale detection, examine edge detection, validate line detection, and check final measurements.

 ## Deployment Options

+> **Important Notice**: The Docker functionality has not been thoroughly tested and may require adjustments for production use.
+Docker configuration is maintained to facilitate potential future needs for dockerized deployment scenarios.
+For reliable operation, local installation is recommended.

 ### Production Docker Deployment